dnpfeffer/dnpfeffer.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a theoretical cosmologist working towards my PhD at Johns Hopkins University under the advisement of Prof. Marc Kamionkowsk.
-My reasearch has been varied and ranges from exploring the sources ofultra-high-energy cosmic rays, constraining dark matter models using the Cosmic Microwave Background and using machine learning techniques to extract new information from cosmological data.
-Recently I have been more focused on developing my machine learning techniques and exploring new applications of applying it in cosmology.
+I am a theoretical cosmologist working towards my PhD at Johns Hopkins University under the advisement of Prof. Marc Kamionkowsk.
+My reasearch ranges from exploring the sources ofultra-high-energy cosmic rays, constraining dark matter models using the Cosmic Microwave Background radiation and using machine learning techniques to extract new information from cosmological data.
+Recently I have been most focused on the latter, developing machine learning techniques and exploring new applications of them in cosmology.